sathomas/jsDataV.is/src/text/ch8/01-framework.md

  ⬡ Use RequireJs
 ```

 Yeoman will then do it's magic, creating several sub-folders, installing extra tools and applications, and setting up reasonable defaults.
-As we watch all the pages and pages of installation information scroll by in our window, we can be glad that Yeoman is doing all this work for us.
-When Yeoman finishes, we'll have a project structure like the one in figure NEXTFIGURENUMBER's screenshot.
+As you watch all the pages and pages of installation information scroll by in your window, you can be glad that Yeoman is doing all this work for you.
+When Yeoman finishes, you'll have a project structure like the one in figure NEXTFIGURENUMBER's screenshot.
 It may not look exactly like the following since web applications may have changed since this text was written.
 Rest assured, though, that it will follow the best practices and conventions.

 <figure>
 <img width="640" src="img/yoskeleton.png" />